rameerez/goodmail/README.md

 ) do
   h1 "Welcome aboard, #{recipient.name}!"
-  text "We're thrilled to have you join the MyApp community." text "Here are a few things to get you started:"
+  text "We're thrilled to have you join the MyApp community."
-  # You can use simple lists within text blocks:
+  # You can include safe inline links directly in text blocks:
-  text "- Complete your profile\n- Explore the dashboard\n- Invite your team" button "Go to Dashboard", user_dashboard_url(recipient) # Use Rails URL helpers space # Adds default vertical space
+  text "Here are a few things to get you started: Check the <a href=\"/help\">Help Center</a>." text "- Complete your profile\n- Explore the dashboard\n- Invite your team" button "Go to Dashboard", user_dashboard_url(recipient) # Use Rails URL helpers space # Adds default vertical space